 Specialty-specific ACFs are considered as run-through posts for the duration of the ACF and beyond.
 Clinical progression is based on the achievement of competencies.
 ACFs who go out of programme to undertake a PhD or postdoctoral fellowship will follow the process as outlined in Section 25.

-Recruitment may only be to GMC Specialties as they are profiled in the NIHR-approved specialty spread.
-Changes in specialty for ACF and CL posts awarded via the IAT competition are not permitted.
+Recruitment may only be to GMC specialties as they are profiled in the NIHR-approved specialty spread.

-If difficulties arise, for example in recruitment or with capacity, a request to change a formula-allocated ACF and/or CL post may be made in writing to NIHR TCC (email@example.com) stating the reason for the requested change.
+If difficulties arise, for example in recruitment or with capacity, a request to change an ACF and/or CL post may be made in writing to NIHR Academy (firstname.lastname@example.org) stating the reason for the requested change.
 All necessary approvals must be in place from the college and/or lead Dean to recruit to the posts in the GMC specialties and the relevant programme leads must be happy with this process and decision.
-Requests to change the specialty of a formula post would normally be granted; however if a specialty is changed without prior written approval from NIHR TCC this may impact funding.
+Requests to change the specialty of a post would normally be granted; however if a specialty is changed without prior written approval from NIHR Academy this may impact funding.

 The NIHR wishes to see full appointment to posts.
-Deferment should only occur rarely and in exceptional circumstances.
 The NIHR’s aim of reviving clinical academic medicine and dentistry and making the NHS an internationally-recognised organisation of excellence for patient-based research are not furthered by having vacant training posts.

 The deadline for successful applicants to be in post for ACFs and CLs allocated each year is 31 March.
 Where possible, recruitment to unfilled posts should continue until the post is filled.
 If the post is unfilled by the 31 March deadline then the post will be withdrawn from the IAT partnerships’ allocation.
 Once an ACF or CL is appointed, statutory deferments and LTFT options are available (see Section 14).